sheltermanager/asm3/doc/manual/options.rst

   geocodes to be hand edited in fields near the minimap and address.
 Right clicking on the minimap will add a new pin and update the fields.

+* Default to table mode when viewing media tabs: When accessing the media tab of records, show the media records in a sortable table with metadata information.
+You can toggle the view mode of media tabs with the button on the right side of the toolbar.

 * Show weights as lb and oz: Enter and show weights with separate pounds and ounces. eg: 5 lbs and 6 oz